31st August – 3rd September 2026 | on-site

 Time investment

-Corresponds to 2 semester hours per week
+A 4-day intensive block course (corresponds to 2 semester hours per week)

 ECTS